thelonelinux/LeetCode_SWE_IntervLearn_AllInOne/src/OS_CN_DBMS_SQL_Learning/CN_Learning/CN_Readme.md

 ## GFG INDEX FOLLOW FOR LEARNING
 * https://www.geeksforgeeks.org/computer-network-tutorials/

+## DIFFICULT TO LEARN AND UNDERSTAND
+### 1. ALL THOSE TOPICS IN SHUBHAM CLOUD AWS INCLUDED LEARN THOSE
+### 2. SUBNETTING
+### 3. ROUTERS VS OTHER NETWORK DEVICES, WHAT THEY MEAN HOW THEY WORK WITH PRACTICAL
+### 4. IN DEPTH LEARNING OF ALL THE OSI MODEL LAYERS WITH THERE IN DEPTH PROTOCOLS.

+## AVOID FOLLOWING YOUTUBE PLAYLIST FOR LEARNING
+### 1. GATE SMASHERS - As they are only teaching by writing on blackboard.
+No Practical devices seen to understand in depth.
+As in interview we have to explain to interviewer with practical way.
+### 2. KnowledgeGATE by Sanchit Sur - As in one video whole topic is there for 6 hours.
+Avoid it as we need processes learning with previous revision so.
+### 3. MultiAtoms - It has same drawback as for 1 and 2 above.
+### 4. Sudhakar Atchala - Same drawback as 1 above.
+### 5. 5 Minutes Engineering - Same drawback as 1 above.
+(BUT THIS LOOKS GOOD)
+### 6. GATE CSE LECTURES BY AMIT - Same drawback as 1 and 2 above
+### 7. Perfect Computer Engineer - Same drawback as 1 above

-## A. MY DEEP LEARNING VIA YOUTUBE (IN DEPTH UNDERSTANDING TOPIC WISE - upto 20/136 videos are free. find other playlist or topicwise learn)
+## A. MY DEEP LEARNING VIA YOUTUBE (ENGINEERING FUNDA PLAYLIST - upto 20/136 videos are free. find other playlist or topicwise learn)
 * https://www.youtube.com/watch?v=lv_aTqoHCrM&list=PLgwJf8NK-2e6fvY8yegkzDBiK7ywj8ZhK&index=1&ab_channel=EngineeringFunda
 * Best way to learn ====>>> JUST WATCH VIDEOS OF TOPICS WHICH YOU NEED TO LEARN AND DON'T UNDERSTAND FROM THIS PLAYLIST